 Sometimes our associates can find themselves in situations where there are questions surrounding the ethical thing to do around the potential violation of regulations or procedures in regards to the Code of Conduct.
 We have always, and will always, encouraged anyone associated with Bon Secours to speak up if there are any questions surrounding the situation, big or small.

 We’ve put a process in place for our associates to effectively deal with these dilemmas.
 This process is taught from day one.
 First, our associates will address the issue with an immediate supervisor within the organizations.
-If their supervisors are unable to help, we ask that the associate contact the Corporate Responsibility Officer.
+If their supervisors are unable to help, we ask that the associate contact the Compliance Officer.

 When those two options are not enough, the third step is for the associate to contact the Bon Secours Mercy Health Ethics Help Line (888-302-9224) or use the official ethics reporting website.
 These services are available 24 hours a day, 7 days a week.
-Information submitted through these portals is immediately relayed to a Corporate Responsibility Officer who will respond.
+Information submitted through these portals is immediately relayed to a Compliance Officer who will respond.

 Associates can remain anonymous throughout the compliance reporting process.